-Bharti can partially pay a one-time spectrum fee of INR52bn (USD963m) with proceeds from its December 2012 sale of its stake in its Tower arm - Bharti Infratel - for which it received USD583m.
+Bharti Infratel - for which it received USD583m.
 Also, the Indian government's decision to allow such fees to be paid in phases - one-third upfront and the rest over the remaining life of the license - will help the company in managing its cash flows.
 While this payment is currently under dispute by Bharti and an Indian High Court has stayed the demand of such charges, Fitch believes Bharti's annual cash outflow from the one-time fee will be a maximum of USD200m.

 Also, following the limited participation in the auction held for 1800MHz auction in November 2012, where only 42% of the offered spectrum was sold, the Indian government reduced the spectrum price of unsold circles by 30% (mainly Delhi and Mumbai) and the spectrum price of CDMA by 50%.
 The government is planning to hold another auction of the 900MHz and 1800MHz spectrums in March 2013.
 The price of spectrum in 900MHz has been fixed at two times the price of airwaves in the 1800 MHz spectrum, although it is probable that the final price may be lower.